-Although the community is predominantly based in South Asia, over the years Dawoodi Bohras have established themselves in various regions across the globe, such as East Africa, UK and France, North America and Southeast Asia.
+Although the community is predominantly based in South Asia, over the years Dawoodi Bohras have established themselves in various regions across the globe, such as East Africa, The United Kingdom, France, North America and Southeast Asia.
 For more information regarding the Dawoodi Bohra community, please visit thedawoodibohras.com.